 You Have Temporomandibular Joint Disorder

-Temporomandibular joint disorder (TMJD) occurs when the muscles around the jaw become inflamed, which sometimes happens as the result of clenching the teeth together and grinding against the teeth.
-If your dentist diagnoses you with this disorder, ask about a mouth guard.
-A mouth guard will prevent your teeth from clenching and grinding, thus reducing some of the pain associated with TMJD.
+Temporomandibular joint disorder (TMJ/D) occurs when the muscles around the jaw become inflamed, which sometimes happens as the result of clenching the teeth together and grinding against the teeth.
+If your dentist diagnoses you with this disorder, ask about a mouth guard or night guard.
+The guard will help prevent your teeth from clenching and grinding, thus reducing some of the pain associated with TMJ/D.

 You Take Antidepressants